Analytical Writing Placement Exam (AWPE)

 Like all UC campuses, UCSC uses the AWPE to determine whether a student has satisfied the Entry Level Writing Requirement (ELWR), which is a first step in satisfying UCSC's lower-division writing requirements (known by the general education codes C1 and C2).
 The AWPE also helps UCSC determine whether a student has satisfied the C1 writing requirement prior to starting first-year classes.

 Accurate placement in an appropriate section of your college's Core course (part of UCSC's required first-year writing sequence) generally depends on your AWPE score.
-Incoming frosh who have not fulfilled the ELWR by the time classes start will be placed in a college Core course section with an instructor qualified to help them with their writing.
+Incoming frosh who have not satisfied the ELWR by the time classes start will be placed in a college Core course section with an instructor qualified to help them with their writing.
 At the end of fall quarter, ELWR-unsatisfied students will have the opportunity to demonstrate whether they have satisfied the requirement by means of the AWPE, with the additional possibility of passing by appeal using a portfolio of papers from their Core course.

 For more information about the AWPE at UCSC see FAQ about the AWPE for Incoming Frosh